-To install a Local unit:
+To install a Local Unit:

 - 1. It is recommended that the PC and other devices are switched off before connection. - 2.
-Using the supplied CPU KVM cable(s), connect the keyboard, monitor(s) and mouse connectors on the computer (or KVM switch) to the corresponding connectors on the Local unit as shown in Figure 4.
+Using the supplied CPU KVM cable(s), connect the keyboard, monitor(s) and mouse connectors on the computer (or KVM switch) to the corresponding connectors on the Local Unit as shown in Figure 6 for single video units, or Figure 7 for dual video units.
 Ensure that you attach the keyboard and mouse connectors to the correct ports.
 The keyboard connector is purple; the mouse connector is green.